How to Write a Book in Google Docs: Complete Guide With Template

 Trivium Writing has some of the best, most effective frameworks to help you figure out your target audience and your topic for your book.
 You can book a free 30-minute consultation call here to speak with us and get clarity.

 Once you have your topic and your target audience, you can start brainstorming ideas before paying attention to your book’s structure.
 For many people, a brainstorming session often helps get the ideas together.

 I suggest using your “My Book Outline” document to write down all your ideas in no particular order.
 If you’re collaborating with co-authors or need help brainstorming, you can invite other people to collaborate.
 Click the Share button on the upper right side of the screen and add your friend’s email addresses.

-Google Docs let you write and edit collaboratively with instant synchronisation and automatic saving.
+Google Docs let you write and edit collaboratively with instant synchronization and automatic saving.